CamilCar/jb-wildlife-photos/README.md

 - The site will link to following sites to increase SEO validation:
     - Svenska Rovdjursföreningen, a Swedish wildlife magazine that often publishes JB's photographs.
     - Canon, whose products are used by JB to produce these beautiful photos and prints.
-- The link to this site will be published on both Instagram and the Facebook business page
+- The link to this site will be published on the Facebook business page, and in a future realease also on Instagram.

 ### Users
 - This sites user focus are people who appreciate wildlife, and would like to purchase a print of their choice from our webshop.